jonathanscholtes/Travel-AI-Agent-React-FastAPI-and-Cosmos-DB-Vector-Store/README.md

 # AI Travel Agent Powered by Azure Cosmos DB and LangChain

 ## Overview
-This repository features a demo of an AI Travel Assistant that utilizes Azure Cosmos DB for vector search and chat history management, ensuring a responsive and feature-rich chat experience.
-Prompt requests are efficiently handled by Python FastAPI, while a user-friendly front-end is built with React JS.
+This repository explores the implementation of a LangChain Agent using Azure Cosmos DB for MongoDB vCore to handle traveler inquiries and bookings.
+The project provides detailed instructions for setting up the environment and loading travel data, aiming to empower developers to integrate similar agents into their solutions.
+To gain a comprehensive understanding of the project, refer to the article: [Empower your AI Agent with Azure Cosmos DB](https://stochasticcoder.com/2024/05/05/empower-your-ai-agent-with-azure-cosmos-db/).

 ## Objectives